 It was apparent that the first step to getting people to be comfortable and confident about entering this space was education.
 There was so much activity going on each day and it was impossible to follow it all.
 That led me to create 100x, a crypto investor content and education platform to help new and experienced crypto investors.
-100x started out as a virtual web conference that drew 500+ attendees and many great speakers.
+100x started out as a virtual web conference in 2017 that drew 500+ attendees and many great speakers.

-I then co-organized the World Crypto Economic Forum and was fortunate to get the godfather of crypto Nick Szabo to headline it.
+I then co-organized the World Crypto Economic Forum in 2018 and was fortunate to get the godfather of crypto Nick Szabo to headline it.
 We had over 1000+ attendees.
 I finally had a couple startup projects with success and traction!
 I understood what people wanted and demanded.
 People wanted to invest and grow their wealth.
 People want to be financially independent and crypto is the way to make it happen.